 - Kyleena PID occurred more frequently within the first year and most often within the first month after insertion. - Mirena upper genital infections, including PID, occurred more frequently within the first year.
-In a clinical trial with other IUDs and a clinical trial with an IUD similar to Mirena, the highest rate occurred within the first month after insertion. - Skyla PID occurred more frequently within the first year and most often within the first month after insertion.
+In a clinical trial with other IUDs and a clinical trial with an IUD similar to Mirena, the highest rate occurred within the first month after insertion.

-Expect changes in bleeding patterns with Kyleena, Mirena and Skyla
+Expect changes in bleeding patterns with Kyleena and Mirena

 Spotting and irregular or heavy bleeding may occur during the first 3 to 6 months.
 Periods may become shorter and/or lighter thereafter.
 Cycles may remain irregular, become infrequent, or even cease.
 Consider pregnancy if menstruation does not occur within 6 weeks of the onset of previous menstruation.

 If a significant change in bleeding develops during prolonged use, take appropriate diagnostic measures to rule out endometrial pathology.

-Be aware of other serious complications and most common adverse reactions

-Some serious complications with IUDs like Kyleena, Mirena and Skyla are sepsis, perforation and expulsion.
-Severe infection, or sepsis, including Group A streptococcal sepsis (GAS) have been reported following insertion of a LNG- releasing IUS.
+Be aware of other serious complications and most common adverse reactions Some serious complications with IUDs like Kyleena and Mirena are sepsis, perforation and expulsion.
+Severe infection, or sepsis, including Group A streptococcal sepsis (GAS) have been reported following insertion of a LNGreleasing IUS.
 Aseptic technique during insertion of the IUD is essential in order to minimize serious infections, such as GAS.

-Perforation (total or partial, including penetration/embedment of Kyleena, Mirena or Skyla in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
+Perforation (total or partial, including penetration/embedment of Kyleena or Mirena in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
 The risk of uterine perforation is increased in women who have recently given birth, and in women who are breastfeeding at the time of insertion.
-In a large US retrospective, postmarketing safety study of IUDs, the risk of uterine perforation was highest when insertion occurred within <6 weeks postpartum, and also higher with breastfeeding at the time of insertion.
+In a large US retrospective, postmarketing safety study of IUDs, the risk of uterine perforation was highest when insertion occurred within ≤6 weeks postpartum and also higher with breastfeeding at the time of insertion.
 The risk of perforation may be increased if inserted when the uterus is fixed, retroverted or not completely involuted.
 If perforation occurs, locate and remove the intrauterine system.
 Surgery may be required.
 Delayed detection or removal of the intrauterine system in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses, and erosion of adjacent viscera.
 In addition, perforation may reduce contraceptive efficacy and result in pregnancy.

-Partial or complete expulsion of Kyleena, Mirena or Skyla may occur resulting in the loss of contraceptive protection.
+Partial or complete expulsion of Kyleena or Mirena may occur resulting in the loss of contraceptive protection.
 The risk of expulsion is increased with insertions immediately after delivery and appears to be increased with insertion after second-trimester abortion based on limited data.
 In the same postmarketing study, the risk of expulsion was lower with breastfeeding status.
 Remove a partially expelled IUD.
-If expulsion has occurred, a new Kyleena, Mirena or Skyla can be inserted any time the provider can be reasonably certain the woman is not pregnant.
+If expulsion has occurred, a new Kyleena or Mirena can be inserted any time the provider can be reasonably certain the woman is not pregnant.